samGNSS/simple_python_GPS_INS_Fusion/readMe.md

-Code is almost ready to be published
+Code is published

+Documentation will be added gradually as I find time.